greenfirn/Docker-Events/README.md

 ## Credits

-Some portions of this project were developed with assistance from ChatGPT and DeepSeek.
+Some portions of this project were developed with assistance from ChatGPT, DeepSeek, Claude AI.